Print out the entire Chapter 6 from here.Please Note:

 (6.9) How does the CDE investigate complaints?

 If both you and the district want to mediate the dispute, CDE must offer a mediation process to do so.
-[5 C.C.R.
-Secs.
-4660(a)(1)-(2).]
-There will be no investigation of your complaint by CDE if you and the district mediate the dispute and resolve all issues.
-[5 C.C.R.
+The CDE may use the OAH mediation conference described in 6.41 to mediate compliance complaints.
+[34 C.F.R.
 Sec.
-4660(a)(3).]
+300.152(a)(3)(ii).]

 (6.10) What happens when CDE finds a district to be out of compliance?

-If the investigation indicates a failure by the district to comply with the law, the CDE may require “corrective action.”
-The CDE investigation report must set forth the timelines the district must follow to correct its violations.
-[5 C.C.R.
+If the investigation indicates a failure by the district to comply with the law, the CDE may require “corrective action” or conduct technical assistance activities.
+[34 C.F.R.
 Sec.
-4664.]
+300.152(b)(2).]

 If CDE finds that a district has not provided appropriate services, it must address the failure through corrective actions that address the needs of the affected student, such as compensatory services or monetary reimbursement.
 The federal regulations also require CDE in its corrective action plan to “address…appropriate future provision of services for all children with disabilities.”
 [34 C.F.R.
 Sec.
-300.151(b).]
+300.151(b) (italics added).]

-(6.11) What can I do if I do not agree with the CDE’s decision?
+(6.11) What can I do if I do not agree with the CDE’s compliance complaint decision?

-Within 35 days of receiving CDE’s investigation decision, you or the district may request reconsideration of the decision by the Superintendent of Public Instruction.
-The Superintendent may respond in writing within 35 days, either modifying the conclusions or corrective action, or denying the request outright.
+Within 30 days of receiving CDE’s investigation decision, you or the district may request reconsideration of the decision by the Superintendent of Public Instruction.
+The Superintendent may respond in writing within 60 days, either modifying the conclusions or corrective action, or denying the request outright.
 The CDE decision remains in effect and enforceable pending the Superintendent’s reconsideration.
 [5 C.C.R.
 Sec.
-4665(a) & (b).]
+3205(a)-(e).]

 (6.12) Who handles compliance complaints when CDE does not intervene directly?